Miss Maine USA

 The Miss Maine USA competition is the pageant that selects the representative for the state of Maine in the Miss USA pageant.
-The pageant is directed by The Clemente Organization based in Malden, Massachusetts.
+The pageant is directed by The Clemente Organization, based in Malden, Massachusetts.

 Maine has placed nine times at Miss USA.
 In 2006, Katee Stearns made the semi-finals, becoming the fifth woman from Maine and the first since 1977 to make the cut.
 In 2010, Katie Whittier became the first delegate from Maine to reach the top five, finishing 4th runner-up.

-Five Miss Maine USAs were former Miss Maine Teen USA titleholders, who competed at Miss Teen USA.
+Five Miss Maine USAs were former Miss Maine Teen USA titleholders who competed at Miss Teen USA.
 Two also competed at Miss America.

-Shelby Howell of Bangor was crowned Miss Maine USA 2025 on May 11, 2025, at Portland Marriott at Sable Oaks in Portland.
-She represented Maine at Miss USA 2025.
+Mykala Green of Biddeford was crowned Miss Maine USA 2026 on June 21, 2026 at DoubleTree by Hilton Hotel Boston North Shore in Danvers.
+She will represent Maine at Miss USA 2026.